javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-code-editors/article.md

 The term [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) (Integrated Development Environment) means a powerful editor with many features that usually operates on a "whole project".
 As the name suggests, that's not just an editor, but a full-scale "development environment".

-An IDE loads the project (can be many files), allows navigation between files, provides autocompletion, integrates with a version management system (like [git](https://git-scm.com/)), a testing environment and other "project-level" stuff.
+An IDE loads the project (can be many files), allows navigation between files, provides autocompletion based on the whole project (not just the open file), integrates with a version management system (like [git](https://git-scm.com/)), a testing environment and other "project-level" stuff.

 If you haven't considered selecting an IDE yet, look at the following variants:

-- IntelliJ editors: [WebStorm](http://www.jetbrains.com/webstorm/) for frontend development and [PHPStorm (PHP)](http://www.jetbrains.com/phpstorm/), [IDEA (Java)](http://www.jetbrains.com/idea/), [RubyMine (Ruby)](http://www.jetbrains.com/ruby/) and others if you need additional languages.
+- [WebStorm](http://www.jetbrains.com/webstorm/) for frontend development and other editors of the same company if you need additional languages.
 - Visual Studio is fine if you're a .NET developer, and a free version is available ([Visual Studio Community](https://www.visualstudio.com/vs/community/))
 - [Netbeans](http://netbeans.org/).

-All of the IDEs listed above are available on both Windows and Mac, and the IDEs other than Visual Studio are also available on Linux.
+All of the IDEs except Visual Studio are available on Windows, MacOs and Linux.
+Visual Studio doesn't work on Linux.

 Most IDEs are paid, but have a trial period.
 Their cost is usually negligible compared to a qualified developer's salary, so just choose the best one for you.